 We encourage applications from all with protected characteristics and from those in the Armed Forces Community.
 Applicants are invited to apply in Welsh; any application submitted through the medium of Welsh will not be treated less favourably than applications made in English.

-If you are successful at interview for this post, you will receive your conditional offer of appointment and information pack via email.
 We reserve the right to close this vacancy at any time.
 Therefore, we encourage early applications to ensure consideration for this post.
-If you are shortlisted for this post, you will be contacted via the email account you used to apply, therefore please check your account regularly.
+If you are shortlisted, you will be contacted via the email account you used to apply, so please check your account regularly.

 Please check your email account regularly.
-Successful applicants will receive all recruitment-related correspondence via the email account registered on the application form.
+Successful applicants will receive all recruitment-related correspondence via the email registered on the application form.

 Aneurin Bevan University Health Board supports flexible working.